edwinsyarief/lazyecs/README.md

 ## Benchmark Results

-The following tables summarize the performance of `lazyecs` across a range of common operations.
+The following tables summarize the performance of `teishoku` across a range of common operations.
 The results are presented in nanoseconds (ns) per unit (e.g., per entity) and were run on an AMD EPYC 7763 64-Core Processor.

-Notably, many core operations like creating entities, accessing components, and iterating with filters show **zero memory allocations** (`0 allocs/op`), making `lazyecs` ideal for performance-critical applications where garbage collection pressure is a concern.
+Notably, many core operations like creating entities, accessing components, and iterating with filters show **zero memory allocations** (`0 allocs/op`), making `teishoku` ideal for performance-critical applications where garbage collection pressure is a concern.

 ### Entity Benchmark